What is Cisco Port Security? | Definition, Types & Features

 • This is the Protect mode you turn on to keep a Switch secure.
 When an unauthorized machine tries to connect to a safe port, you can turn it off.
 In short, you may prefer this as it is effective in preventing access.

-• But, if there’s an issue with the connection of an approved device on the topology, you might run into problems when trying to do something.
-In simple terms, if you often Cisco switch devices around, it messes up how the LAN works.
+• If there’s an issue with the connection, problems may arise.
+This is about any allowed device on the topology.
+So, you may find it hard to do a task.
+In simple terms, if you often move Cisco switch devices around, it messes up how the LAN works.

 • You can choose the restrict mode for rules that are not as strict as the protection mode.
 In this mode, an unauthorized device can access the Switch’s interface and get on the network.
-But, if you establish a limit on the Switch for how many times this can occur, it triggers restrict mode upon reaching that limit.
+If you set a limit on the Switch, it helps control occurrences.
+Once you reach that limit, it triggers restricted mode.
+So, this feature ensures a better user experience for your LAN.

 • So, at this point, the restrict mode shuts down the interface.
 Basically, you can prefer this mode to ensure the LAN stays available and safe.
-Thus, you strike a balance between the LAN working well and staying secure, but only after a specific limit.
+You find a middle ground between a good LAN and its safety.
+But this middle point occurs only after meeting a set line.

 • This mode is the strictest rule you can use.
 You can only connect a device to the Switch’s interface if it has the secure MAC address you define.
-In this case, as soon as an unauthorized person connects his device, shutdown mode immediately closes that connection point.
+In this case, if a bad user joins their device, the shutdown mode starts.
+In short, it quickly shuts that link spot.
 It also shows a warning message on the Switch’s console.

 • We suggest using the Shutdown mode to make sure things are super safe.